-Yes.
-We offer turnkey classics that are reborn electric, meticulously hand-rebuilt to order.
+We offer classics a new life: reborn electric, meticulously hand-rebuilt to order.
 Drivetrain conversion from fossil fuel is the hallmark of the Zelectric rebuild.
 But in addition, select upgrades and modifications ensure a dramatically improved driving experience.
 We use only proven components from world-class suppliers.

-Base price varies according to the model and year of the vehicle you envision.
-For a ballpark cost estimate on Microbuses, Karmann Ghias, and VW Things - add $50,000-$60,000 (Zelectric retrofit and conversion) - to the current (excellent condition) market value of the "core" vehicle that you have in mind.
+Base price for any stock vehicle varies according to the model and year.
+For a ballpark cost estimate on your whole project, consider the current (excellent condition) market value of the "core" vehicle you have in mind.
+For the retrofit of Beetles, Karmann Ghias, and VW Things - add approximately $56,000.
+Microbuses - $63,000.
+Porsche builds can be more.
 Extra options are available.

-Will you zelectrify my air-cooled car or Microbus?
+Will you zelectrify my air-cooled VW, Porsche or Microbus?

 Yes.
-But, other than its engine, your vehicle must be in excellent condition.
-Including our proprietary upgrades, modifications and conversion, the base price for retrofitting your Beetle, Karmann Ghia, or VW Thing is $49,000 USD.
-A Microbus Zelectric rebuild starts at $55,000.
+But other than its engine, your vehicle should be in excellent condition.
+Including our proprietary upgrades, modifications and conversion, the base price for retrofitting your Beetle, Karmann Ghia, or VW Thing is $56,000 USD.
+The Microbus retrofit starts at $63,000.
 Shipping will be your responsibility; all work takes place at our San Diego shop.

-Right.
-Volkswagens exclusively, mostly pre-1968.
-ZelectricBugs, Buses, Ghias, and yes - even ZelectricThings.
+Air-cooled Volkswagens and Porsches exclusively, mostly pre-1979.
+Beetles, Buses, Ghias, and yes - even ZelectricThings.
+Porsches 911, 912, 356 and 914.
 Tech evolved, design preserved.
 Turnkey air-cooled classics: rebuilt, reborn electric, and made road-ready for the 21st century.

 What's the range?

-The basic Zelectric retrofit for Beetle and Karmann Ghia provides a range of 80 to 100 miles on a full charge.
-Due to a lack of aerodynamic design, the Microbus and Thing will be less, but in some cases range can be extended with the use of additional batteries, depending on the vehicle model.
+The basic Zelectric retrofit for Beetle and Karmann Ghia provides a range of 100 miles on a full charge.
+Less aerodynamics means the Microbus and Thing will be less, but in some cases range can be extended with the use of additional batteries, depending on the model.
 In order to preserve the investment quality of the stock vehicle, we avoid cutting and welding.

 What about charging?
 Where to charge up, and how long does that take?